EvanForsythe/BB485/week08.md

 # Week 8 lecture and tutorial
 1. [The genome and the transcriptome](#transcriptome)
 2. [Layers of the transcriptome](#layers)
 3. [Gene expression](#gene)
 4. [Tools for studying gene expression](#study)
 	- **A.** [microarrays](#micro)
 	- **B.** [RNAseq](#RNAseq)
 5. [RNAseq workflow](#workflow)
 	- **A.** [Library prep](#library)
 	- **B.** [In silico analysis](#silico)
 6. [Downstream analyses of RNAseq data](#down)
 	- **A.** [Differential expression](#diff)
 	- **B.** [Gene co-expression networks](#net)
 7. [Tutorial assignment](#tut)

 ## <ins>**The genome and the transcriptome**</ins> <a name="transcriptome"></a>
+- Gen**ome** = all the genes in a cell/tissue/organism
+- Transcrip**ome** = all the transcripts (RNAs) in a cell/tissue/organism
 ![trans01](/Images/Week08/trans01.png)

+The transcriptome is highly dynamic.
+The ability to <ins>profile</ins> the transcriptome gives us extremely important clues about the cellular function of each gene.

 ## <ins>**Layers of the transcriptome**</ins> <a name="layers"></a>
+The full transcriptome includes all types of RNAs present in a cell.
+However, in many cases, the term 'transcriptome' tends to refer to the full set of mRNAs (protein-coding transcripts) in the cell.

 ![trans02](/Images/Week08/trans02.png)

 ## <ins>**Gene expression**</ins> <a name="gene"></a>

+The transcriptome essentially gives us a readout of gene expression for all the genes in a genome in a given cell/tissue/organism.

+- The transcriptome differs across developmental stages.
+A different set of gene is expressed in the embryo than in an adult.
+	- Identifying which genes are expressed when gives us a headstart on identifying genes involved in development.

 ![trans03](/Images/Week08/trans03.png)

+Observing differences in the transcriptome is akin to observing differences in gene regulation.

 ![trans04](/Images/Week08/trans04.png)

+Gene expression also differs between cell types and tissues in an organism.
+- The image below is a readout from a plant genome/transcriptome database called [The Arabidopsis Information Resource (TAIR)](https://www.arabidopsis.org/)
+	- Try searching on gene on TAIR:
+ 		- Search `TIC110` (or any gene of interest)
+   		- Scroll down to `Expression`
+		- Set Data Source to `Developmental_map`

 ![trans05](/Images/Week08/trans05.png)